solderneer/solderneer/site/src/pages/home.md

 ## 👋  Hello there!

 My name is [Shan / Sudharshan / சுதர்சன்](https://solderneer.me/).
 You might also know me online as **@solderneer** on most platforms.

+Currently, I'm working on **enabling human superintelligence**, with neurotech, at [Epiph](https://epiph.tech).
-I'm a final year student at [University College London](https://ucl.ac.uk), studying Electrical and Electronics Engineering.
+I'm also a final year student at [University College London](https://ucl.ac.uk), studying Electrical and Electronics Engineering.

 ### tldr: 🤖 🧠 🦾 ☮️
 I want to contribute to frontier technologies which bring humans and machines into harmony.
 Currently, non-invasive neurotech has my fancy, but I'm also curious about other ways to achieve [man-computer symbiosis](https://en.wikipedia.org/wiki/Man-Computer_Symbiosis).